August 12, 2020

-Each time you open a site, the browser sends out various requests to other web servers.
+Each time you open a site, the browser sends out requests to other web servers.
 The servers then handle these requests and send back an HTTP status code along with the requested resources.
-Generally, the HTTP status codes are not displayed unless a problem is encountered along the way.
-This is how the servers inform each other and the end-users what went wrong.
+Generally, the HTTP status codes are only displayed when a problem has occurred to inform users that something went wrong.

 While the 502 bad gateway error usually relates to server-side problems, it can also be caused by misconfigurations or issues from the client-side.
 Hence, we’ll overview the common troubleshooting steps with both causes in mind.
-While some solutions are focused towards WordPress, most of them can be applied to any website.
-Without further ado, let’s see the steps to fix the 502 bad gateway error:
+While some solutions are focused on WordPress, most of them can be applied to any website.
+So, let’s see the steps to fix the 502 bad gateway error:

 The first solution is a fairly simple one.
 Wait around for a minute or two and refresh the page you’re on.
 In a lot of cases, the error is temporary and a simple page refresh will do the trick.
-Meanwhile, you may also check if the website is down using an online tool.
+For a shortcut, Window users press F5 or CTRL + F5 and Mac users press command + R. Meanwhile, you may also try checking to see if the website is down using an online tool.

-If the error persists, there is a chance that a certain cached element causes it.
+If the error persists, there is a chance that a certain cached element is causing it.
 Thus clearing the browser cache is a good approach when troubleshooting the 502 bad gateway error.

 The 502 bad gateway error can also pop up due to DNS issues, such as incorrectly cached IP address values.
 In such cases, flushing DNS is another thing that you can try.
 Here’s a tutorial on how to flush DNS on Windows, Mac, and Linux.